Spomky-Labs/otphp/Resources/doc/installation.md

 You have to use a user/password based security mechanism.

-Your user entity has to be managed by Doctrine ORM.
+Your user entity is managed by Doctrine ORM.
+If not, you have to implement a [persister service](persister.md).

 ## Installation